RileyBoroff/DMToolkit/README.md

 # DNDInitiativeTracker

-This is a basic tool for tracking initiative, armor class, status effects, and health for Dungeons and Dragons 5th edition.
+This is a basic tool for tracking round number, current turn, initiative, armor class, status effects, and health for Dungeons and Dragons 5th edition.

 ## Install